wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Princess Layabout: Why would I steal yer eyeshadow, I don't need eyeshadow, I don't need ANY makeup, I'm just naturally attractive, unlike you freaks _gasps of horror from the other Dames_

-D2: _to the audience_ I hardly need any makeup either, just a little foundation and my blue eyeshadow and I look fabulous
+Beatrice: _to the audience_ I hardly need any makeup either, just a little foundation and my blue eyeshadow and I look fabulous

 Princess Layabout: do me a favour, you've got a cement mixer in your room, you trowel it on...

 D3: Silence!
 I call the first witness for the prosecution.

-D1: Thankyou m'lady.
+Florence: Thankyou m'lady.
 Calling Gertrude Scuttle. _Gertrude steps forward_ You are Gertrude Matilda Scuttle.

 D4: I am.

-D1: And when did you last see your blue eyeshadow.
+Florence: And when did you last see your blue eyeshadow.

 D4: Well, I left it out on the side just before SHE came in, and when she left... it was GONE! _gasps, tuts etc from Dames_

-D1: No further questions your honour
+Florence: No further questions your honour

 D3: Any words for the defence _Layabout looks around and realises she has no legal counsel_

-D2: Get on with it, Strictly's on in ten minutes!!!
+Beatrice: Get on with it, Strictly's on in ten minutes!!!

 Princess Layabout: I dunno why yer all so cruel to me, you've never liked me, never paid me any attention, never brought me up proper... you're the worst step-parents a girl could ever have...
 And you all...
 LOOK LIKE MEN!!!!